Rules and corporal punishments

 Just as modern sports, ancient sports had rules.
 For a rider for example it was forbidden to turn in the hippodrome before the turning pole, for a runner to take a false start, for a pankratiast to gouge his opponent, ...
 In the Olympic oath the athletes swore not to cheat.

-Nevertheless, sometimes offences were inevitable committed in the thick of the fight.
+Nevertheless offences were sometimes inevitable committed in the thick of the fight.
 That is why all contests were supervised by umpires.
 Offenders were punished corporally with a beating of a stick or a whip.
 This was a heavy punishment, not only physically, but also psychologically.
-Outsite the games corporal punishments to free men were not allowed.
-They were only used in the education of children and for slaves.
-The punishments at the games probably had a religious significance: the athletes had sworn to Zeus to compete honestly and had insulted the god by their behaviour.
+Outsite the context of games, corporal punishments to free men were not allowed.
+They were only used in the education of children and in particular for slaves.
+The punishments at the games probably had a religious significance: the athletes had sworn to Zeus to compete honestly and, if they cheated, they insulted the god by their behaviour.